shervinsahba/obsidian-icewind/Lore/Of Magic & Power/Gods and Goddesses.md

 ![[symbol_of_auril.png]]

-In earlier epochs, she was one of four Deities of Fury, the others being Malar, Umberlee, and Talos.
+In earlier epochs, she was one of four Deities of Fury, the others being [[Malar]], [[Umberlee]], and [[Talos]].
 They leveraged their combined destructive power to inspire much reverent fear and tribute.

 - Her relationship with Talos was cordial but never warm.
 Talos had the tendency to take all the glory for himself, and he eventually betrayed Auril's trust.
 - Auril and Malar hated each other from the onset.